groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-outlook-data-files.md

 {{< /tab >}}
 {{< /tabs >}}

-## Obtain information about folders in an Outlook data file
+## Get information about folders in an Outlook data file

 Follow the steps below to obtain information about folders contained in an Outlook data file.